 Provided the parent/guardian and health care practitioner files a completed authorization form each year as required by law, a student under treatment for asthma, diabetes, or at risk of having anaphylaxis shall be permitted to carry and self-administer medication.2

-In accordance with KRS 158.836, students with a documented life-threatening allergy or designated staff shall be permitted to carry an epinephrine auto-injector in all school environments.
-The auto-injector shall be provided by the student’s parent/guardian, and a written individual health care plan shall be in place for the student.2
+In accordance with KRS 158.836, students with a documented life-threatening allergy or designated staff shall be permitted to carry an injectable epinephrine device in all school environments.
+The injectable epinephrine device shall be provided by the student’s parent/guardian, and a written individual health care plan shall be in place for the student.2

 Students with serious allergies or other serious health conditions may be permitted to self-administer medication as provided in an individualized education program, Section 504 Plan or Health Plan.